openstack/openstack-manuals/doc/user-guide/source/dashboard_log_in.rst

   * :guilabel:`Volume Snapshots`: View, manage, and delete volume snapshots.

 * :guilabel:`Flavors`: View, create, edit, view extra specifications for, and delete flavors.
-A flavor is size of an instance.
+A flavor is the size of an instance.

 * :guilabel:`Images`: View, create, edit properties for, and delete custom images.